dsilvestro/PyRate/tutorials/pyrate_tutorial_1.md

 	  `cd ".../PyRate-master"`
 	c.
 Launch PyRate with the following arguments:
 	`python PyRate.py '.../Canis_pbdb_data_PyRate.py' -data_info`
 ***

+## Generate PyRate input file (option 2)
+1. **Prepare fossil occurrence table.** You can prepare a table with fossil occurrence data in a text editor or a spreadsheet editor.
+The table must include 4 columns including 1) Taxon name, 2) Status specifying whether the taxon is "extinct" or "extant", 3) Minimum age, and 4) Maximum age.
+The table should have a header (first row) and **one row for each fossil occurrence**.
+Min and max ages represent the age ranges of each fossil occurrence, typically based on stratigraphic boundaries.
+One additional column can be included in the table indicating a trait value (e.g. estimated body mass) that can be used PyRate analyses.

+2. **Launch R** as explained above.

+3. **Load the *pyrate_utilities.r* file** as explained above.

+4. **Parse the raw data and generate PyRate input file**.
+Here we are going to use an automated function to extract fossil occurrence data from PBDB raw table and save it in a PyRate-compatible input file.
+Type in R:
+`extract.ages(file=".../Canis_pbdb_data.csv",extant_species=extant_dogs,
+replicates=10)`

+***
 ## Estimation of speciation/extinction rates through time